ygidtu/trackplot/docs/interactive.md

 - gtf: path to gtf file
 - add_domain: whether to add domain
-- local_domain: whether add domain information into reference track
+- local_domain: whether add domain information into annotation track
-- domain_include: Which domain will be included in reference plot
+- domain_include: Which domain will be included in annotation plot
-- domain_exclude: Which domain will be excluded in reference plot
+- domain_exclude: Which domain will be excluded in annotation plot
 - interval: path to list of interval files in bed format, 1st column is path to file, 2nd column is the label
 - interval_label: the label of added interval
 - transcripts: the list of name or ids of transcripts to draw